 Alberta's Rocky Mountains include well known tourist destinations Banff National Park and Jasper National Park.
 The two mountain parks are connected by the scenic Iccefields Parkway.
 Banff is located 128 km west of Calgary on Highway 1, and Jasper is located 366 km west of Edmonton on Yellowhead Highway.
 Five of Canada's fourteen UNESCO World Heritage sites are located within the province: Canadian Rocky Mountain Parks, Waterton-Glacier International Peace Park, Wood Buffalo National Park, Dinosaur Provincial Park and Head-Samshed-In Buffalo Jump.

 About 1.2 million people pass through the gates of Calgary's world-famous Stampede, a celebration of Canada's own Wild West and the cattle ranching industry.
-About 800,000 people enjoy Edmonton's Capital-X formerly Klondike Days).
+About 800,000 people enjoy Edmonton's K-Days.
 Edmonton was the gateway to the only all-Canadian route to the Yukon gold fields, and the only route which did not require gold-seekers to travel the exhausting and dangerous Chilkoot Pass.

 Another tourist destination that draws more than 650,000 visitors each year is the Drumheller Valley, located northeast of Calgary.
 Drumheller, "Dinosaur Capital of The World", offers the Royal Tyrrell Museum of Palaeontology.
 Drumheller also had a rich mining history being one of Western Canada's largest coal producers during the war years.
 The Canadian Badlands has much to offer in the way of attractions, cultural events, celebrations, accommodations and service.